How Do I Use the Eraser Tool in Photoshop?

 It will look like you’re actually painting with the background color even though you think you’re erasing, unless you remove the lock on the background layer.
 Remove the lock on your layer so that you can hide it and then you can see the checker pattern underneath.
 In the image below, I haven't unlocked the layer, so we're seeing white where we're expecting to see the checker pattern.

 Now that I've unlocked the layer (by double clicking on it) I can go back and use the eraser to get to the checker pattern.

 Also, if you've duplicated the layer you're working on, make sure you've hidden the duplicate layer as well or you won't see the effect of the Eraser.
 The hot key for the Eraser tool is “E”.

 The Background Eraser tool is different from the Eraser tool.
 As soon as you click, the tool and cursor will change to a circle with a + in the middle.
 By default, the way the Background Eraser tool works is by sampling the color that's directly under the + in the center of the circle.
 So Photoshop will erase all of that color that falls within the larger circle.
 Even if the circle extends to a part of the image where you don't want to erase, Photoshop won't erase it unless the little + touches the different color.
 In the image below, I've accidentally run over the puppy with the + with the Background Eraser.
 If the + gets to the puppy, it will erase him since it’s constantly sampling the pixels and colors.

 Notice how it's erasing pretty well around his ears before the mishap.
 Remember, since I've been clicking and dragging for what's erased in the image, all that has been erased is only one action.
 To undo the mistake at the top of the puppy's head I'll have to undo everything I've done so far.

 The second option (that starts with two eyedroppers with a gradient below) lets you choose if you want the Background Eraser to work continuously, once, or through a swatch.

 Once will erase the color that you tell it to by clicking.
 Wherever the + is when you've clicked is the color that Photoshop has saved and knows to erase when you start moving the circle around the image.

 Contiguous will only erase pixels that are touching the pixel under the +.
-If you need to erase something that has barriers like hair or branches, the Contiguous option can be frustrating.
+If you need to erase something that has barriers, like hair or branches, the Contiguous option can be frustrating.